-- Be prepared for your student's and your own - conflicting emotions during the weekend of Orientation and once the school year begins.
-Leaving home for school can be a difficult process that stresses all family members. - Discuss expectations about how often you plan to communicate with each other.
-(Will you e-mail or call?
+- Be prepared for your student's and your own conflicting emotions during the weekend of Orientation and your departure.
+Leaving home for school can be a difficult process that stresses all family members. - 2.
+Discuss expectations about how often you plan to communicate with each other.
+(Will you email or call?
 Once a week?
 Daily?) - Discuss academic expectations ahead of time.
-Encourage your student to be responsible for his/her learning needs, seeking appropriate academic resources and setting academic goals. - Make a financial plan with your student and openly discuss payment/ spending expectations. - Discuss the use of alcohol and other personal choices your student will be making.
-Encourage responsibility, but know you cannot control what happens. - College is a time for students to make connections with others who might be different from them and to try new things.
-Orientation events are designed to help students make connections between students and to the campus. - 7.
+Encourage your student to be responsible for his/her learning needs, seeking appropriate academic resources, and setting academic goals. - 4.
+Make a financial plan with your student and openly discuss payment/spending expectations. - 5.
+Discuss the use of alcohol and other personal choices your student will be making.
+Encourage responsibility, but know you cannot control what happens. - 6.
+College is a time for students to make connections with others who might be different from them and to try new things.
+Orientation events are designed to help students make connections with one another and to the larger campus and Milwaukee communities. - 7.
 Inform your student before making major changes at home (moving, remodeling their room, etc.). - 8.
 Listen with an open mind and be supportive.
-(If you have serious concerns, contact the Dean of Students' Office.) - Be a coach rather than a problemsolver: Use the information in this guide and the information you learn at Parent Orientation to refer your student back to on-campus resources. - Keep in touch: Write and send care packages.
+(If you have serious concerns about your student's welfare, contact the Dean of Students' Office.) - Be a coach rather than a problem-solver: Use the information in this guide and the information you learn at Parent Orientation to refer your student back to on-campus resources. - 10.
+Keep in touch: Write and send care packages.
 Students especially appreciate this during stressful times of the semester.